 When a person is entitled to both Medicare (Part A and/or Part B) and Medicaid.
-If you are a dual-eligible beneficiary, you probably qualify for Extra Help from the government to pay for your prescription drugs and have been automatically assigned to your plan.
+If you are a dual-eligible beneficiary, you qualify for Extra Help from the government to pay for your prescription drugs and may have been automatically assigned to your plan.

 The document that explains your coverage, rights, and responsibilities as a member of the plan, along with any rider and other attachments.
 It also defines the plan's obligations to you.

 A type of review or coverage decision that, if approved, allows you to get a drug that is not on your plan's formulary (a formulary exception), or get a formulary drug at a lower cost-sharing level (a tiering exception).
 You may also request an exception if your plan requires you to try another drug before receiving the drug you were prescribed, or the plan limits the quantity or dosage of the drug you are prescribed (a formulary exception).